 - Linear Slack App – Best for basic Linear Slack notifications and manual issue linking

-- Automation tools like Zapier – Useful if you want to create Linear issues from Slack automatically.
+- Automation tools like Zapier – Useful if you want to automatically create Linear issues from Slack.

 - Slack-native platforms like ClearFeed – Designed for teams that want to manage Slack Linear integration workflows, including Linear issues and requests, directly inside Slack.